 The efforts of the named scholars were to produce a non-Catholic critical Greek text, and many of them were theologically conservative.
 Tischendorf, for example, was a Plymouth Brethren.
 Many conservative Christian scholars in the 19th and 20th century preferred the revised critical texts over Erasmus’ Received text.

 The next step was a broad marketing campaign to “sell” the church on the new Bibles.
 Part of that was an intensive effort to discredit the real Bible in English … This hugely successful effort has effectively persuaded churches, denominations, Bible colleges and seminaries to “speak evil” of the KJV in favor of the altered Bibles

 This scenario was illustrated by Jack Chick on pg.
 134 of Did the Catholic Church Give us the Bible? book.
 The Pope asks his Jesuit general “How is the Master Plan coming, General?”
 He replies, “We’ve funneled billions into the ‘new’ versions.
 No one will know which one to believe!
 Very soon the King James will be the most despised Bible on earth!”

-To Christians with a ‘Daddy-there-is-a-big-Jesuit-in-my-pyjamas’ paranoid mindset, this is all the evidence they need to stay away from any other Bible version.
-But a reasonable Christian must question the source of such rhetoric.
+To Christians with a ‘Daddy-there-is-a-Jesuit-in-my-pyjamas’ paranoid mindset, this is all the evidence they need to stay away from any other Bible version.
+But a reasonable Christian questions the source of such a rhetoric.
 I have said this before: without conspiracy theories, KJV onlyism cannot stand.

 Notice also their use of emotional terms like “discredit” or “speak evil” for any suggestion of the KJV imperfection.
 This offers a glimpse into the pervasive shift in the KJV only camp.
 It’s a shift from the gospel message to conspiracy tales; from facts to fictions; from faith to suspicion and a Christ-centered life to an obsession with a 17th century Bible version.